Key takeaways

 Vitamin deficiencies that may contribute to sexual dysfunction include:

-Vitamin B9 (folate or folic acid): If you have low blood levels of this vitamin, it may affect your erectile function.
-One small study found a correlation between blood folate levels and erectile dysfunction; study participants with a folate deficiency had worse ED.
-You can find B9 in meat, poultry, and dairy, as well as plant-based sources like nuts, beans, grains, brussels sprouts, and dark green leafy vegetables.
+Vitamin B9 (folate or folic acid): Low blood levels of this vitamin may affect erectile function.
+One small study found a correlation between blood folate levels and ED; participants with a folate deficiency had worse ED.
+B9 can be found in dark-green leafy vegetables, legumes, beans, peas, citrus fruits, and nuts.

-Vitamin B12: Some studies have found that low levels of B12 may contribute to sexual performance problems.
-One small study found that men with gastritis with low B12 levels ejaculated much faster than those with normal levels of this vitamin.
-However, other studies have found no correlation between B12 levels and erectile dysfunction, so more research is needed to better understand the relationship between B12 and ED.
-B12 is present in animal products as well as fortified foods like cereal or nutritional yeast.
+Vitamin B12: Some studies suggest that low levels of B12 may contribute to sexual performance problems.
+One case-control study found that men with PE had significantly lower B12 levels than controls.
+However, the relationship between B12 and sexual dysfunction is inconsistent.
+Additional research is needed to better understand the relationship between B12 and sexual health.
+B12 is found in animal products such as meat, fish, and eggs as well as fortified foods such as cereal or nutritional yeast.

 Whole grains